zhywyt/learngit/readme.txt

-The first change I add it`
+The first change I commit it`